Hone logo

 Problem Description

-• The function should accept two arrays, nums1 and nums2, as arguments.
+• The function must accept two arrays as input.

-• The function should return a new array containing only the elements that exist in both nums1 and nums2.
+• The function must return a new array containing the intersection of the two input arrays.

 Edge Cases to Consider: